shivajichalise/campoal/README.md

 # Campoal

 This repository contains the frontend design implementation for Campoal about page.
-Campoal a comprehensive WordPress theme designed to empower users to create petition platforms, foundations, and non-profit websites.
+Campoal is a comprehensive WordPress theme designed to empower users to create petition platforms, foundations, and non-profit websites.

 ## Table of Contents